DaniyalRaza/DSPDProject/README.md

 - Iterate on model quality to strike a reasonable accuracy to size balance.
 - Expose the final model through the flask application already on cloud

+What we did in phase IV:

+- Refined Business logic
+- Integrated Databases
+- Uploaded new end points to the server
+- Uploaded more accurate model i.e 70%
+- Created User Application in iOS.

 *Doesn't include the training and test data to reduce repo size, can be furnished upon request*